 A lot of times we expect our staff to magically understand the expectations without communicating or equipping them for success.
 The preparation phase allows us to set up our teams for the biggest success possible.
 What resources and tools are going to be required for the success of these goals and accomplishments?

 After completing the list of goals, then you can create the desired outcome for each goal and ensure that your team has everything required to achieve those goals.
 For example, there are several procedures involved when preparing a good meal: tools, ingredients, and a method.
-The same is true when creating the right procedures in business.
+The same is true when creating the right procedures in the business.
 You need to consider everything to set your team up for success and then provide them with information and tools to accomplish those goals.

 Although there might be ways to alter one or two of the methods applied to your given procedures, emphasizing the idea and how it impacts the production is the overarching goal.
 Once you have provided your team with the goal and directive and made sure that they have all the procedures and tools, you are down to the final piece – communication.